 In my late twenties, I built a bad habit.
 Every time I’d be in a room with more than three twentysomethings, I was terrified.
 And I started making fun of myself.
 It’s the weirdest thing that came with age and I’ve been trying my hardest to make it stop.
 I would make up these telltale stories about my bad knees and how hungover I’d be after two hoppy beers.
 Now, I know to shut my damn mouth and say something positive about my age.

 Personal manifesting is unreal.
 If we take the time to visualize the way we want our life to be, truly write it all down, draw pictures of things we want to create and set the scene for our lives, THINGS HAPPEN.
-It sounds crazy, but I’ve seen it work so many times in my life.
+It sounds wild, but I’ve seen it work so many times in my life.
 I own a Passion Planner that helps me plan out my entire year based on the goals I have, month by month.

 And if they act like it, they’re an asshole.